 English Literature seeks to develop good reading habits and students are required to explore a wide variety of texts, novels, plays and poetry from a range of different historical periods and contexts.
 The course encourages students to read widely and provides a range of literary experiences for students to enjoy.
 At the end of the two years, students sit two exam papers which assess their literary analysis skills.
 To prepare for this, throughout the two years students sit regular assessments and in Year 11 sit two mock exam papers after Christmas when the core teaching of the GCSE is completed.

 Our English Literature course gives you lots of choice about what you read.
 It’s challenging and exciting and so we expect students to work independently and to think and talk about their reading.
 What’s more, English Literature is an excellent, academic qualification which provides a platform for further study in English-based subjects.
 In lessons, you will learn more than just how to make the grade.
 We pride ourselves on active, engaging lessons designed to equip you with the learning skills you need for university and beyond.
 We will provide you with stimulating experiences and support and challenge you to reach your full potential.
 It will never be dull!

 A level: Love Through the Ages and World War One (or Modern Identity)

 The A-Level course is comprised of a focus on ‘Love Through the Ages’ and the study of World War One literature.
 You will also have the opportunity to tailor some aspects of the course to suit you.
 The N.E.A. unit (or coursework unit) allows you to explore two texts from two different eras in an extended comparative study.

-There are two final exams at the end of Year 13; the first covers the Love Through the Ages unit studied in Year 12 and the second , the World War One unit covered in Year 13.
+There are two final exams at the end of Year 13; the first covers the Love Through the Ages unit and the second World War One unit.